This Trick Progression list or Trick Progression ladder is the best begleri tutorial and trick resource for a begleri beginner to an advanced slinger.

 This is when the set is spun around one or multiple fingers to either redirect the set or initiate the beginning of a move.
 Practice wrapping around the finger above and below the set in each grip, and then around the two fingers in each of the grips listed above.
 Experiment and play and see if you can find other fingers to wrap around from multiple grips.

 This is the direction the beads are swinging in relation to your hand and body.
+The arrows in the images represent the direction the string swings.
 The most common planes are as follows:

 Bike plane - the beads are spinning toward and away from your body, like the wheels on a bike, with your arm bent slightly at the elbow and wrist in line with the forearm, fingers tucked slightly to hold the set.
 This is the most versatile plane and therefore is most essential to understand.

 Wall plane - all else the same above except the fingers out straight to allow the set to spin side to side, such that if you were up against a wall the beads would spin right up against it.
 This plane is useful for two handed play but is relatively uncommon in normal play.